top of page

 Rent in advance

-The Act introduces tighter limits on upfront rent demands.
-Typically, landlords will only be able to request one month’s rent in advance once a tenancy agreement is signed.
+There are now tighter limits on upfront rent demands.
+Landlords can only request one month’s rent in advance once a tenancy agreement is signed.

 Rental bidding

-Landlords and agents will be expected to advertise a clear asking rent and avoid bidding wars between tenants.
+Landlords and agents are expected to advertise a clear asking rent and avoid bidding wars between tenants.

 Tenant Selection